 3 Credits This course introduces students to the community planning process.
 Topics covered include the components of long-and short-term plans for communities, how to optimize land use, how to deal with proposed facilities for a community, transportation systems in communities, urban and rural community design, among others.
-Connections Discipline: Social Science

-SCD 225 - Sustainable Development in the Lake Superior Watershed
+SCD 225 - Sustainable Development in the Lake Superior Watershed advocates, and activists are confronting those challenges in our own community.

 4 Credits This course offers Superior Connections students a comprehensive survey of sustainable community development initiatives in the Lake Superior watershed and beyond.
-Over the course of the semester students examine development challenges faced by rural communities in the 21st century, just as they will learn how politicians, advocates, and activists are confronting those challenges in our own community.
-Course Fee
+Over the course of the semester students examine development challenges faced by rural communities in the 21st century, just as they will learn how politicians,